-The story I want to tell is the evolution of dementia from pre-alzheimer's diagnosis to a multibillion dollar healthcare juggernaut.
+The story I want to tell is the evolution of dementia from pre-Alzheimer's diagnosis to a multibillion dollar healthcare juggernaut.
+I want to understand why we continue to fund inaccurate disease models at a profound rate but refuse to make comparable investments in upstream drivers of pathologic senescence.

 Costs of Care